353words/cmdline/README.md

 ### Reading from `os.Stdin`

-Say logs are compressed, some in `gzip` format and some in `bzip` format.
+Say ops compressed the logs, some in `gzip` format and some in `bzip` format.
 Adding support to various formats can be a log of work.
 Instead, we're going to support reading input from the standard input.
 This way, the user can use a command to unpack the log and pipe it to our program.